neuroprismlab/BrainEffeX/README.md

 # Brain EffeX
 This repository contains the code for the [BrainEffeX web app](https://neuroprismlab.shinyapps.io/BrainEffeX/) for exploring fMRI effect sizes.

-The preprint for this web app is available at https://osf.io/preprints/osf/kryn4_v1.
+The preprint for this web app is available [here] (https://osf.io/preprints/osf/kryn4_v1).

 Effect map data is hosted at https://osf.io/cwnjd/files/osfstorage (file too large for Github).